dhananjayan-r/Colorizer/README.md

 When I learned linear algebra and came to know about how the machine inteprets pictures as tensors and concept of image segmentation.
 I remember there were some movies which was restored and picutured in theatre.
 I just came across Research papers of University of california in image colorization.
 And most iimportantly when I colorized photos of my Grandmother with gorgeous saree, that smile in my mother's face worth it.

 ## Technical Aspect
-The technique we’ll be covering here today is from Zhang et al.’s 2016 ECCV paper, Colorful Image Colorization.
+-The technique we’ll be covering here today is from Zhang et al.’s 2016 ECCV paper, [Colorful Image Colorization](http://richzhang.github.io/colorization/).
 Developed at the University of California, Berkeley by Richard Zhang, Phillip Isola, and Alexei A. Efros.

-Previous approaches to black and white image colorization relied on manual human annotation and often produced desaturated results that were not “believable” as true colorizations.
+-Previous approaches to black and white image colorization relied on manual human annotation and often produced desaturated results that were not “believable” as true colorizations.

-Zhang et al. decided to attack the problem of image colorization by using Convolutional Neural Networks to “hallucinate” what an input grayscale image would look like when colorized.
+-Zhang et al. decided to attack the problem of image colorization by using Convolutional Neural Networks to “hallucinate” what an input grayscale image would look like when colorized.

-To train the network Zhang et al. started with the ImageNet dataset and converted all images from the RGB color space to the Lab color space.
+-To train the network Zhang et al. started with the ImageNet dataset and converted all images from the RGB color space to the Lab color space.

-Similar to the RGB color space, the Lab color space has three channels.
+-Similar to the RGB color space, the Lab color space has three channels.
 But unlike the RGB color space, Lab encodes color information differently:
-                      •	The L channel encodes lightness intensity only
-                      •	The a channel encodes green-red.
+                      -•	The L channel encodes lightness intensity only -•	The a channel encodes green-red.
-                      •	And the b channel encodes blue-yellow.
+                      -•	And the b channel encodes blue-yellow.

-As explained in the original paper, the authors, embraced the underlying uncertainty of the problem by posing it as a classification task using class-rebalancing at training time to increase the diversity of colors in the result.
+-As explained in the original paper, the authors, embraced the underlying uncertainty of the problem by posing it as a classification task using class-rebalancing at training time to increase the diversity of colors in the result.
 The Artificial Intelligent (AI) approach is implemented as a feed-forward pass in a CNN (“Convolutional Neural Network”) at test time and is trained on over a million color images.

-The color photos were decomposed using Lab model and “L channel” is used as an input feature and “a and b channels” as classification labels as shown in below diagram.
+-The color photos were decomposed using Lab model and “L channel” is used as an input feature and “a and b channels” as classification labels as shown in below diagram.